dwave-examples/tour-planning/README.md

 configured maximum value.

-A leg's steepness affects cycling: a constraint is set to discourage (soft constraint) or disallow (hard constraint) cycling on those legs that exceed half the maximum slope you configured.
+A leg's steepness affects cycling: a constraint is set to discourage (soft constraint) or disallow (hard constraint) cycling on those legs that exceed the maximum slope you configured.

 When you update a tour's legs, toll booths are placed at random on some of the